combesal/combesal.github.io/docs/about-me/index.md

 ---

-📘 *Documentation isn’t a side note.
-It’s how your product speaks.*
+📘 **Documentation isn’t a side note.
+It’s how your product speaks.**

+---

 ## 🧩 How I Can Help {#how-i-can-help}

 I help teams work more efficiently and support multilingual audiences by creating clear, practical documentation, especially for non-native English speakers.

 The main ways I can help include:
-- ✅ Reducing support tickets with effective self-service content
+- ✅ **Reducing support tickets** with effective self-service content
-- ✅ Streamlining employee onboarding through structured guides
+- ✅ **Streamlining employee onboarding** through structured guides
-- ✅ Driving feature adoption with clear, actionable walkthroughs
+- ✅ **Driving feature adoption** with clear, actionable walkthroughs

 ## ✍️ My Approach {#my-approach}

+*You know your product best*.
+I learn how it works, ask the right questions, and turn it into clear, useful documentation.
+Research lays the foundation.
+Clarity makes it work.

-I’ve developed a writing workflow that includes:
+I’ve developed a **writing workflow** that includes:

 - Research and source review
 - Collaborating with subject matter experts